-Despite the ruinous state, the Lady Chapel continued to attract pilgrims to a degree that alarmed the authorities in York, and on the eve of Little Lady Day, 7 September 1614, sixteen people were arrested and subsequently confessed to having prayed at the chapel.
+Despite the ruinous state, the Lady Chapel continued to attract pilgrims to a degree that alarmed the authorities in York, and on the eve of Little Lady Day, September 7 1614, 16 people were arrested and subsequently confessed to having prayed at the chapel.

 Among those visiting the Lady Chapel were sisters of the Institute of the Blessed Virgin Mary, come to pray for their foundress, Mary Ward, who was gravely ill.
 Upon her recovery, she too made a pilgrimage to the chapel in thanksgiving.
-At the time one of the Sisters wrote: ‘The Chapel is to this day a lace of great devotion, where many graces are granted, though so destroyed as only four walls remain without roof or cover; and … exposed to great winds.
-Yet there you shall find Catholics praying together for hours.’
-Other pilgrims visiting the shrine during the Civil War period included the Jesuit priest John Robinson, who, three months after narrowly escaping the death penalty for a second time, wrote of returning ‘from a celebrated chapel of the Immaculate Virgin in the county of York’.
-This second escape, when actually on the scaffold, was the result of an order of Parliament bringing to an end the death penalty ‘for religion alone’.
+At the time one of the sisters wrote: “The chapel is to this day a place of great devotion, where many graces are granted, though so destroyed as only four walls remain without roof or cover; and … exposed to great winds.
+Yet there you shall find Catholics praying together for hours.”
+Other pilgrims visiting the shrine during the Civil War period included the Jesuit priest John Robinson, who, three months after narrowly escaping the death penalty for a second time, wrote of returning “from a celebrated chapel of the Immaculate Virgin in the county of York.”
+This second escape, when actually on the scaffold, was the result of an order of parliament bringing to an end the death penalty “for religion alone.”

-Their numbers depleted, the Friars withdrew from Osmotherley, and after Catholic emancipation in 1829, secular clergy, first from Stockton, then from Stokelsey, served the chapel in Osmotherley.
-Only a few pilgrims continued to climb the overgrown path to the ruined Lady Chapel, and it was not until the middle of the twentieth century that there was a revival of interest.
+Their numbers depleted, the friars withdrew from Osmotherley, and after Catholic emancipation in 1829, secular clergy, first from Stockton, then from Stokesley, served the chapel in Osmotherley.

-In 1942 two young priests, Fathers Peter Storey and Michael O’Sullivan, cycled out from Middlesbrough intent on exploring the remains of Mount Grace Priory.
-Poring over their map while resting in the ruins, they spotted a notation reading ‘Lady Chapel (ruin)’.
-Scrambling up through the woods, they found the remains of the Chapel, with walls no more than waist high, and beside it an abandoned cottage, probably built in the 18th century and now locked.
+In 1942 two young priests, Father Peter Storey and Father Michael O’Sullivan, cycled out from Middlesbrough intent on exploring the remains of Mount Grace Priory.
+Poring over their map while resting in the ruins, they spotted a notation reading “Lady Chapel (ruin).”
+Scrambling up through the woods, they too discovered the ruined chapel and the cottage which was locked.
 Fascinated by their find, they set out to investigate the history of the place.
-For Father Storey it became the love of his life!
-Meanwhile, in 1948, Marist Fathers accompanying a Scout troop camped at the site and celebrated Mass in the ruins for probably the first time since the Dissolution.
+In 1948, Marist Fathers accompanying a scout troop camped at the site and celebrated Holy Mass in the ruins for perhaps the first time since the Dissolution.

 Then in 1952 Sir Hugh Bell, faced with heavy death duties, was forced to consider the future of the Ingleby estate.
-It was hoped that the Carthusians might return and restore the Priory, but due to lack of funds as well as monks, the idea was abandoned and in 1953 the Priory ruins were taken over by the National Trust.
-As for the Lady Chapel site, Lord Eldon and Mr Ralph Scrope purchased this at Fr Peter Storey’s instigation, and a Trust was established to oversee the rebuilding of the Chapel.
+It was hoped that the Carthusians might return and restore the Priory, but due to lack of funds as well as monks, the idea was abandoned and in 1953 the Priory ruins at the foot of the hill were taken over by the National Trust.
+As for the Lady Chapel site, Lord Eldon and Ralph Scrope purchased this at Father Peter Storey’s instigation, and a trust was established to oversee the rebuilding of the chapel.

 In 1958 the Lady Chapel was established as a National Monument, and the first diocesan pilgrimage for the Feast of the Assumption of Our Lady was organised, since becoming an annual event.

 Restoration work began in 1959, using closely matching stone from the remains of Rosedale Abbey and building on existing foundations.
-The slightly larger stones of the original chapel reaching about two meters in height are easily discernible, while those of the original east wall, weathered over the centuries, have remained mostly intact.
-On the feast of Our Lady’s Birthday, 8th September 1961, the rebuilt chapel was re-dedicated by Cardinal William Godfrey, Cardinal Archbishop of Westminster.
+The slightly larger stones of the original chapel reaching about two metres in height are easily discernible, while those of the original east wall, weathered over the centuries, have remained mostly intact.
+On the Nativity of the Blessed Virgin Mary, September 8 1961, the rebuilt chapel was re-dedicated by Cardinal William Godfrey, Cardinal Archbishop of Westminster.

-Within the chapel today a clear focus of devotion is the seventeenth-century statue of the Madonna and Child given by Lady Eldon.
-Above the altar hangs a carved wooden crucifix also a gift of Lady Eldon.
-Visiting Germany in the early years of Hitler’s regime, she had admired it in an antiques shop, and approached the proprietor.
+Within the chapel today, a clear focus of devotion is the 17th-century statue of the Madonna and Child given by Lady Eldon.
+Above the altar hangs a carved wooden crucifix, also a gift of Lady Eldon.
+Visiting Germany in the early years of Hitler’s regime, she admired it in an antique shop and approached the proprietor.
 He offered it to her as a free gift, if she could procure his emigration – for he was a Jew.
 This she duly did.
 It thus hangs as a reminder of the Holocaust, and as a precious symbol of liberation.
-The stained glass windows carry the arms of Queen Katharine of Aragon, and of the Scrope and Eldon families in whose memorial the chapel stands restored.
+The stained glass windows carry the arms of Queen Katharine of Aragon and of the Scrope and Eldon families in whose memorial the chapel stands restored.

 Besides the presence of mason’s marks at ground level, there are remnants of inscriptions, initials and prayers of pilgrims, incised into the old stone during penal times.
-Most common amongst these are Calvary crosses, associated with pilgrimage to the Holy Land – that is, a cross mounted on two sloping steps, and with or without initials on either flank.
+Most common among these are Calvary crosses, associated with pilgrimage to the Holy Land – that is, a cross mounted on two sloping steps, and with or without initials on either flank.
 Of the earliest to be dated is one on the inside north wall, 1647.
-Fragments of prayers are also visible, such as ‘mercy on me’, ‘ to thy cross I flee’, ‘Son of Mary hear’, along with initials such as I.H.S., I.W., and W.B..
+Fragments of prayers are also visible, such as “mercy on me”, “to thy cross I flee”, “Son of Mary hear”, along with initials such as IHS, IW and WB.
 Around the south doorway, on the inside, are incised the names of a man and his wife.

-Regular Masses and Services take place during year from Lent through to the end of October with a Vigil Mass being offered at 4pm on Saturdays (fulfilling the Sunday obligation) and on Feasts of Our Lady during this time.
-The chapel remains open at all times, and every day pilgrims come, singly and in groups, to pray to Our Lady for their various intentions.
+Regular Masses and services take place during the year, with a Vigil Mass being offered at 3pm on Saturdays (fulfilling the Sunday obligation) and on feasts of Our Lady.
+The chapel remains open at all times, and every day pilgrims come, singly and in groups, to ask Our Lady to intercede for their various intentions.

 Mary, Mother of Divine Grace – pray for us!